 Choose unsaturated oils and spreads.
-And eat them only in small amounts.
+Eat them only in small amounts as all types are high in energy (calories).
 Vegetable oils and spreads are usually a healthier choice.

 Drink 6 to 8 cups or glasses of fluid a day.
-Water, lowerfat milk, and sugar-free drinks including tea and coffee are all healthier choices.
+Water, lower fat milk, and sugar-free drinks including tea and coffee are all healthier choices.
 If you drink alcohol, do not have more than 14 units a week.

-If you have foods and drinks high in fat, salt or sugar have these less often and in small amounts.
+If you have processed foods and drinks that are high in fat, salt or sugar have them less often and in small amounts.
+They aren't needed in your diet and are linked to lots of health problems.

 Watch out for products with red traffic lights on the label.